hunts/clustedis/README.md

 [![Coverage Status][coveralls-image]][coveralls-url]

 # About
-  This is a Redis cluster client for the official cluster support (targeted for Redis 3.0) based on redis(node_redis) and generic-pool(node-pool).
+  This is a Redis cluster client for the official cluster support (targeted for Redis 3.0) based on redis(node_redis).
 # Important
   This client is still under development.
 Neither all planned features have been implemented, nor tests covered.